four43/admiral-cli/README.md

 ===========
 _A tool for Node.js to make applications easier to write, easier to use._

 Admiral-CLI is a Command Line Framework (CLI) framework for Node.js.
-There are CLI frameworks available for Node.js already.
-Admiral has features like other CLI frameworks, but adds validation and some callbacks in key places to make apps easier to write.
+There are other CLI frameworks available for Node.js already, however Admiral adds validation and some callbacks in key places to make apps easier to write.
 We wanted to create a framework with less configuration but stronger validation.

+Configuration should be easy to understand while CLI parameters are strictly validated and appropriate error messages are passed on to the user.
+A CLI is a user interface, let's treat it like one.

 Master: [![Build Status](https://travis-ci.org/four43/admiral-cli.svg?branch=master)](https://travis-ci.org/four43/admiral-cli)